A New Homeowner’s Guide to Common Plumbing Issues

 The most common causes of a clogged drain include hair, soap scum, and other debris.
 If you have tried a plunger and are still having issues, you may need to use an auger or drain snake, or a combination of both.
 An auger is inserted and twisted in the drain to pull out debris, while a drain snake is a long metal cable with a corkscrew device on the end that is used to break up large clogs or retrieve objects that are stuck down the drain.

 For tougher clogs, an acid-based chemical cleaner may help, however, it is important to read and follow all directions when using this cleaner.
 Lastly, reconfiguring the pipe system may be necessary in the most difficult clog cases.
+This is when you may need to call in the professionals.
+To find a plumber in your area who does this type of job, head to Google and search “blocked drains Sydney” or whichever area you live in.
+Now make sure to check out some reviews and find a plumber that meets your needs and budget.

 Generally, the first step to remedy a clogged toilet is to plunge it.
 Plungers create a vacuum that will help pull out any clogs.
 If the plunger does not work, using a plumbing snake (also called an auger) is the next step.
 The snake is an adjustable metal rod that is inserted into the drain and twisted to break up the clog.